mingzung2da/mingzung2da.github.io/_pages/about.md

 ## Research Highlights

-- Effects of Human and AI Feedback on Learner Engagement and Performance: A Scoping Study (under review, July 2026) \n _International Journal of Educational Technology in Higher Education_
+- Effects of Human and AI Feedback on Learner Engagement and Performance: A Scoping Study (under review, July 2026)
+- _International Journal of Educational Technology in Higher Education_

 - Early Childhood Teachers’ Adoption and Adaptation of AI: An Interview Study (under review, July 2026) \n